NCAS-CMS/cfdm/docs/_sources/installation.rst.txt

        python setup.py install

-  * To install the cfdm package locally to the user in a default
+  * To install the cfdm package locally to the user in the default
     location:

     .. code:: bash